vaibhav-rajale18/mark1-notes-API/README.md

 ## ⭐ Final Note

-This project is part of my learning journey to master backend development and build production-ready applications.
+This project is part of my learning journey to master backend development and build production-ready applications and learn Full Mern Stack development.